 - Over or under posting.
 There’s no point in sending 6 tweets out in a row.
 If one is missed, they will all be missed and if they are all seen, most of them will be ignored.
 Twitter has a shelf life of about 15 minutes and Facebook about 60, so spread tweets out during the day.
 Use a tool such as Hootsuite to schedule.
 It’s also ok to tweet the same content as not all of your followers will have seen the first – just don’t over do it.

-Download this information via Slideshare
+Download this post via Slideshare

 Follow Aisling Foley Marketing on Twitter for more tips or subscribe to my newsletter below.